PhilLockett/Enigma2/README.md

 The spinners allow the ring settings for each rotor to be set.

 #### Rotor Offsets
-The spinners allow the initial rotor offsets for each rotor to be set.
+The spinners set up the initial rotor offsets.
 The Rotors advance in a predefined orderly manner with each key press before translation.

 ### Plugboard Connections
 Zero or more swap-over pairs can be configured.
-The letters must be in pairs and each letter can be used once at most for the plugboard configuration to be considered valid.
+The letters must be in pairs and each letter can be used only once for the plugboard configuration to be considered valid.

 ### Translation
-The 'Encipher' check box is only available when the settings are valid.
+The 'Encipher' toggle is only available when all settings are valid.
-The check box switches between allowing settings to be changed and translating key presses.

-Un-select the check box to make configuration changes.
+Un-select the toggle to make configuration changes.

-Select the check box to translate key presses using the current configuration settings.
+Select the toggle to translate key presses using the current configuration settings.
-The majority of the settings become disabled so they cannot be changed during the translation stage.
+The majority of the settings become disabled while translating.

 ### Default Settings
 The 'Default Settings' button returns all settings to the original values